Asset Metadata Storage

 Cross-system edge cases:

-- Stored paths must not be logged in full, because future upload work may produce local user-owned paths.
+- Stored paths must not be logged in full, because uploaded asset storage may produce local user-owned paths.

 - The metadata layer must not assume the physical file already exists.